jaames/nx-hbmenu-mockup/README.md

 Image assets for the hbl logo and various UI elements like shadows, gradients, etc are provided in [`/assets`](https://github.com/jaames/switch-hbl-mockup/tree/master/assets), and are aligned as shown:

 ![slices](https://raw.githubusercontent.com/jaames/switch-hbl-mockup/master/guides/slices.png)

+### Icons

+Homebrew app icons should be *at least* 220x220 px for the large "details" view, but ideally around 300x300 or more to allow for future layouts with larger icons.

+List icons are 140x140 and the selected icon is scaled up to 160x160.

 ### Wave Effect